-Boron has drawn considerable attention in the past few years due to not only its rich chemical diversity, but also its similarity to carbon.
-The promising properties of graphene1-3 stimulate great interests in other two-dimensional (2D) materials, such as BN monolayer4, silicon monolayer5 and boron monolayer 6,7 (referred to as borophene8).
-Due to multi-center bonding, a lot of freestanding borophene allotropes with competitive cohesive energy were proposed^{9,10}.
-Borophenes were finally synthesized on Ag(111) substrate for the first time 11,12 recently, and subsequently, other borophene allotropes (e.g. honeycomb borophene) on silver and other substrates^{13,14} were successfully Since the successful synthesis of realized. borophenes, the exploration on its potential applications seems to be of great demand.
-Theoretical studies suggested that borophenes were promising electrode materials for Li-ion and Na-ion batteries, which had highest capacity among all the 2D materials discovered to date 15 .
-In addition, it was revealed that borophenes showed remarkable mechanical characteristics, such as very high flexibility, ideal strength and negative Possion's ratio16-18.
-Isolated nickel atoms supported on β{12} borophene were predicted to be single-atom bifunctional catalyst for overall water splitting19.
+Boron has drawn considerable attention in the past few years due to not only its rich chemical diversity but also its similarity to carbon.
+The promising properties of graphene1-3 stimulate great interests in other two-dimensional (2D) materials, such as BN monolayer,4 silicon monolayer,5 and boron monolayer^{6,7} (termed borophene8).
+Because of multicenter bonding, a lot of freestanding borophene allotropes with competitive cohesive energy were proposed.^{9,10} Borophenes were finally synthesized on Ag(111) substrate for the first time^{11,12} recently, and subsequently, other borophene allotropes (e.g., honeycomb borophene) on silver and other substrates^{13,14} were successfully realized.
+Since the successful synthesis of borophenes, the exploration on its potential applications seems to be of great demand.
+Theoretical studies suggested that borophenes were promising electrode materials for Li-ion and Na-ion batteries, which had the highest capacity among all the 2D materials discovered to date.15 In addition, it was revealed that borophenes showed remarkable mechanical characteristics, such as very high flexibility, ideal strength, and a negative Possion's ratio.^{16-18} Isolated nickel atoms supported on β{12} borophene were predicted to be single-atom bifunctional catalyst for overall water splitting.19 air.12 However, such a ratio close to one-quarter seems hard to be achieved if only the edge atoms are oxidized.
+Furthermore, Mannix et al. reported that bare borophenes were partially oxidized within several hours in ambient conditions, and the borophenes would be oxidized in several weeks even with the protection of an amorphous silicon/silicon oxide capping layer.11 It was also reported that boron films with thicknesses of \leq 45 nm exhibit pronounced degradation upon air exposure,21 which indicated noticeable chemical activity of borophenes to oxidation given the quantum size effect and large electronegativity difference between oxygen and boron (i.e., 1.4).

-As the prerequisites for the broad applications of borophenes, besides exfoliation20, oxidation stability is of critical importance as well.
-Feng et al. claimed that the borophenes were oxidized from their edges, and the boron atoms inside the islands were quite inert to oxidation, and the ratio of oxidized to unoxidized boron atoms is small (about 0.23) even with long exposure to air^{12} .
-However, such a ratio close to one quarter seems hard to be achieved if only the edge atoms are oxidized.
-Furthermore, Mannix et al. reported that bare borophenes were partially oxidized within several hours in ambient conditions, and the borophenes would be oxidized in several weeks even with the protection of an amorphous silicon/silicon oxide capping layer11.
-It was also reported that boron films with thicknesses of < 45 nm exhibit pronounced degradation upon air $exposure^{21}$, which indicated noticeable chemical activity of borophenes to oxidation given the quantum size effect and large electronegativity difference between oxygen and boron (i.e., 1.4).
+As the prerequisites for the broad applications of borophenes, besides exfoliation,20 oxidation stability is of critical importance as well.
+Feng et al. claimed that the borophenes were oxidized from their edges, and the boron atoms inside the islands were quite inert to oxidation; the ratio of oxidized to unoxidized boron atoms is small (about 0.23) even with long exposure to

-It was reported that the electronic and optical properties of triangular borophene (i.e., δ_6) could be tuned by adsorbing oxygen atoms 22,23 .
-Guo et. al investigated the oxidation of freestanding δ_6 borophene, and claimed that the oxidation of the borophene strongly depended on the spin triplet-to-singlet conversion24.
-Another group drew a similar conclusion for freestanding δ_6 borophene, but the spin triplet-tosinglet conversion was not observed upon the presence of Ag(111) substrate25, however, how the triplet O_2 molecule converted to singlet state when getting close to the substrate maintained unclear.
-Another study investigated the oxidation of supported χ_3 borophene, but the study neglected the spin triplet-to-singlet conversion26, while the importance of such conversion was proved by the oxidation of silicon surface27, phosphorene28 and freestanding δ_6 borophene24.
+It was reported that the electronic and optical properties of triangular borophene (i.e., δ_6) could be tuned by adsorbing oxygen atoms.^{22,23} Guo et al. investigated the oxidation of freestanding δ_6 -borophene and claimed that the oxidation of the borophene strongly depended on the spin triplet-to-singlet conversion.24 Another group drew a similar conclusion for freestanding δ_6 -borophene, but the spin triplet-to-singlet conversion was not observed upon the presence of an Ag(111) substrate;25 however, how the triplet O2 molecule converted to the singlet state when getting close to the substrate maintained unclear.
+Another study investigated the oxidation of supported χ_3 -borophene, but the study neglected the spin triplet-to-singlet conversion,26 while the importance of such a conversion was proved by the oxidation of the silicon surface,27 phosphorene,28 and freestanding δ_6 -borophene.24